MicrosoftDocs/dynamics-365-unified-operations-public/scm/procurement/vendor-rebates.md

 3. Mark the claim, and then, on the Action Pane, click **Approve**.
 4. On the request page, in the **Vendor** field, select the vendor from whom you are authorized to receive a rebate, and then click **OK**.

-Message bars inform the user that a Rebate accrual journal has been posted for the claim amount.
-This posting has debited the Accrued Vendor Rebates Receivable account for the expected vendor credit and credited the interim Accrued Vendor Rebates Received account for the expected gain.
+Message bars inform you when a Rebate accrual journal has been posted for a claim amount.
+This posting debits the Accrued Vendor Rebates Receivable account for the expected vendor credit and credits the interim Accrued Vendor Rebates Received account for the expected gain.

 ![Message](media/message.png)

 5. In the rebate list, select the line, and then, on the Action Pane, click **Rebate transactions** to see and navigate to the journal batch number for this rebate accrual posting.

-The A/P clerk must now complete the rebate claim handling by running the Process function.
+To move the claims to the regular A/P process, the A/P clerk must now complete the rebate claim handling by running the Process function.

-6. On the Action Pane, click **Process**, click **Filter**,  in the **Criteria** field for the **Vendor account** field, select the vendor that allows you a rebate, and then click **OK**.
+6. On the Action Pane, click **Process**, click **Filter**.
+In the **Criteria** field for the **Vendor account** field, select the vendor that allows you a rebate, and then click **OK**.

-The message bars and the status has changed to **Completed** indicate that the following events have occurred:
+The message bars and the fact that the status has changed to **Completed** indicate that the following events have occurred:

 -   A Rebate accrual journal posting has reversed the previous interim amounts on the accrual receivable and expense accounts.